 THE SOUND DRIFTS © Stefano Canapa

-Jury of the Ministry for Family, Children, Youth, Culture and Sport of North Rhine-Westphalia
+Jury of the Ministry for Culture and Science of North Rhine-Westphalia

 Otaigo Beryl Magoko, Kenya

 Werner Ružička, Germany

 Ulrike Sprenger, Germany

 Ho Rui An